ImagineLearning-Public/MobileDevice/README.md

 License
 ============================
-The original library was licensed under GPLv2, so by extension so is this fork.
+The original library was licensed under GPLv2, by extension so is this fork.